chrsm/Yuescript/doc/docs/doc/README.md

 </pre>
 </YueDisplay>

-We can use the then keyword to write a switch’s when block on a single line.
+We can use the then keyword to write a switch's when block on a single line.
 No extra keyword is needed to write the else block on a single line.

 ```moonscript
 msg = switch math.random(1, 5)